Neglect

 What is neglect?

-Within Child Protection, neglect is defined as ‘the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.’
+Within the National Guidance for Child Protection, neglect is defined as ‘the persistent failure to meet a child’s basic physical and/or psychological needs, likely to result in the serious impairment of the child’s health or development.’
 Neglect can be difficult to identify, and noticing that one or more of a child’s needs are not being met on a one-off basis doesn’t necessarily mean that a child is being neglected.
 However, if there are ongoing signs that these basic needs are not met most or all of the time, then a child could come to significant harm.

 The impact of neglect on children